This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Note: Above figures exclude the value of the independent Richards Bay coal terminal consortium upgrades and multi-year diesel and electric locomotives roll-out confirmed in 2010 and 2014.
 Figures also exclude related road, highway, and port/maritime investments.
 Figures are unofficial estimates obtained from press and industry sources.

 South Africa has the best rail infrastructure in Africa.
-However, rail (freight and passenger) and port capacity shortages remain a severe constraint in domestic and regional trade, even in the currently constrained business environment.
-The South African Government has announced plans to spend R900 billion by 2027 on transportation infrastructure, although project implementation has been slow and may be reviewed to ensure good governance and sustainability.
-The authorities seem intent on addressing failings in the rail environment and have made progress in streamlining the freight and passenger network on the 3’6” Cape gauge with new tractive systems, carriages, hoppers, signaling and fare collection systems, but internal inefficiencies and administered rail tariffs have made competing against road freight difficult.
-Feasibility studies to expand the 4’8” gauge Gautrain high speed passenger rail project in Pretoria and Johannesburg across Gauteng Province have been completed but implementation may only start over the medium term.
+However, rail (freight and passenger) and port capacity deficits remain a severe constraint in domestic and regional trade, even in the currently constrained business environment.
+The South African Government’s plans to spend R900 billion by 2027 on rail infrastructure, have been beset by regulatory and organizational challenges, as well as theft of cabling, rail, and station infrastructure.
+Since 2017, exports have consistently dropped due to rail inefficiencies.
+The authorities’ intentions of addressing failings in the rail environment have made little progress in streamlining the freight and passenger network on the 3’6” Cape gauge with new tractive systems, carriages, hoppers, signaling and fare collection systems.
+Internal inefficiencies and administered rail tariffs have made competing against road freight almost impossible.
+Feasibility studies to expand the 4’8” gauge Gautrain high-speed passenger rail project in Pretoria and Johannesburg across Gauteng Province have been completed; implementation of work for the western route expansion is planned for 2023.

 Opportunities

-State-owned Transnet Freight Rail (TFR) and others are reviewing logistic (mostly rail, but also ports) projects such as upgrading the Sishen-Saldanha Bay ore line, the Richard Bay coal line and other new coal line networks in the north-west.
-Transnet’s rail and port projects were set to cost around R300 billion over seven years and include augmenting the tractive and bulk car fleet, signaling, maintenance, advanced train management systems, increased line security and network expansion/concession models.
+State-owned Transnet Freight Rail (TFR) and others are reviewing logistics (mostly rail, but also ports) projects such as upgrading the Sishen-Saldanha Bay ore line, the Richard Bay coal line, and other new coal line networks in North West Province.
+Transnet’s rail and port projects were set to cost around R300 billion over seven years and include augmenting the tractive and bulk car fleet, signaling, maintenance, advanced train management systems, increased line security, and network expansion/concession models.
+A TFR requirement for approximately 200 diesel locomotives is expected in Q4 2022.

 Sub-Sector Best Prospects